logto-io/docs/docs/docs/references/users/README.md

 _identities_ contains the user info retrieved from social sign-in (i.e., sign-in with a social connector).
+Each user's _identities_ is stored in an individual JSON object.

 The user info varies by provider, and it typically includes the following: